JVeerman/jveerman.github.io/_posts/2020-02-02-passwords.markdown

 ### Detecting Compromised Accounts

 Certain password managers have the ability to run a report on which accounts of yours have been breached.
+I suggest running the following reports on your password manager:

 1. Exposed Passwords Report
 * Exposed passwords are passwords that have been uncovered in known data breaches that were released publicly or sold on the dark web by hackers.

 2. Data Breach Report